geekuillaume/nodejs-api-kickstarter/README.md

 - [Nodemon](https://github.com/remy/nodemon) to auto-reload your server when saving
 - SQL integration with [Knex](http://knexjs.org/)

+## Requirements

+- NodeJS (tested on v9.10.0): [Installation](https://nodejs.org/en/download/package-manager/)
+- Git

+## Starting work

+To start working on this project, you need to make a private copy of it:

+- Clone it on your computer: `git clone https://github.com/geekuillaume/koa-boilerplate.git`
+- If you are using Github, [create a repository](https://github.com/new) and set the origin in git with `git remote set-url origin https://github.com/YOUR_USERNAME/YOUR_REPO_NAME`
+- Change the informations about the code in the [package.json](package.json) file
+- Add and commit the changed `package.json`: `git add package.json` then `git commit`
+- Push the repository content to your new repo with `git push origin master`

+## Using the server

+The server comes packed with some useful commands (defined in `package.json`):

+- `npm run test`: Launch the Jest test suite
+- `npm run test:watch`: Launch the Jest test suite in watch mode (the tests are executed after each file change)
+- `npm run test:coverage`: Launch the Jest test suite and save coverage information in the `coverage` folder
+- `npm run watch`: Start the project in watch mode, restarting it after each file change
+- `npm run lint`: Analyze the project code with ESlint and show coding style errors (executed before each commit)

 ## Config

 This project uses [node-config](https://github.com/lorenwest/node-config) to handle the different configuration options.
 I highly recommend you to read this module README to learn about the different ways to configure this project for different environments.
 The [config/local.js](config/local.js) file should be used for secrets in development.